alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Focus on the organisation's measurement events that are typically stable, unlike analyses that are constantly evolving<sup>pg 31</sup>.
     - The correct starting point for your dimensional models is to express data at the lowest detail possible for maximum flexibility and extensibility<sup>pg 31</sup>.

-### More Reasons to Think Dimensionally

-- Do not focus on a set of required reports or dashboard gauges.
-Instead constantly ask about the business process measurement events producing that report or dashboard<sup>pg 32</sup>

 ---

 ## Kimball Modelling Techniques

 ### Gather Business Requirements and Data Realities

+- Do not focus on a set of required reports or dashboard gauges.
+Instead constantly ask about the business process measurement events producing that report or dashboard<sup>pg 32</sup>
 - Understand the source data and business requirements<sup>pg 38</sup>.
 - Dimensional models should be designed based on a blended understanding of the business's needs, along with the operational source system's data realities.
 While requirements are collected from the business users, the underlying source data should be profiled.
 Models driven solely by requirements inevitably include data elements that cannot be sourced.
 Meanwhile, models driven solely by source system data analysis inevitably omit data elements that are critical to the business's analytics<sup>pg 300</sup>.
 - Objectives based on KPIs, decision making processes and analytic needs<sup>pg 38</sup>.